Hertie School: Academic programmes

 In autumn 2012, the Hertie School welcomed its first PhD cohort.
 PhD candidates take core curriculum courses in their first year while beginning their dissertation research and are expected to complete their PhDs within three years.

 Student life

 Students of the Hertie School are engaged with a number of student clubs, including the students' magazine The Governance Post, the Diplomacy Club, the Latin America Club, the Pride Network, Cinema Politica, The Work, Economy & Social Policy Club, and many more.
+The Hertie Student Representatives (HSR) act as the student government.
+In March 2026, the student government was Germany’s first-ever to formally endorse the Boycott, Divestment, and Sanctions (BDS) campaign.